Related Pages:

 Having successfully completed the AOBA Judge Training Program in 2004, Kevin received certification in halter, fleece, and performance judging for both Suri and Huacaya alpacas.

-Kevin is currently judging alpaca shows throughout the country and is involved in speaking, consulting, and in the organization of alpaca shows and auctions
+Kevin is currently judging alpaca shows throughout the country and is involved in speaking, consulting, and in the organization of alpaca shows and auctions.

 _______________

-Certifications: Huacaya Halter, Suri Halter, Fleece, Walking Fleece, Performance
+Huacaya Halter, Suri Halter, Fleece

 <<Return to Main